IACR/conference-template/README.md

 to download your program committee file.
 The IDs in the file are used to enter the program committee into [Cryptodb](https://iacr.org/cryptodb) so be careful if you edit this file by hand.
-The program committee will show up in the `callforpapers.php` page but you must edit the other elements there (e.g., dates and program chairs).
+The program committee will show up in the `callforpapers.php` page.

 ### Changing the contact information